-- Appropriate clothing and footwear must be worn. - No exposed jewellery permitted.

-- When long hair poses a safety risk it must be secured.
+- Appropriate clothing and footwear for outdoor activity must be worn (for example, use layering principles, hats, mitts or gloves).
+"Comfort Tips" guidelines from the Ontario Snow Resorts Association can assist sliders in determining appropriate clothing comfortable for outdoor snow sport activity. - Check for hanging drawstrings. - · No loose scarves. - Long hair must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.